zachvalenta/jvns.ca/content/post/2019-03-15-new-zine--bite-size-networking-.markdown

 In last few years I've been doing a lot of networking at work, and along the way I've gone from "uh, what even is tcpdump" to "yes I can just type in `sudo tcpdump -c 200 -n port 443 -i lo`" without even thinking twice about it.
-And I realized that, like me 3 years ago, a lot of people do not know how to do things like:
+As usual this zine is the resource I wish I had 4 years ago.
+There are so many things it took me a long time to figure out how to do like:

 * inspect SSL certificates
 * make DNS queries
 * figure out what server is using that port
 * find out whether the firewall is causing you problems or not
 * capture / search network traffic on a machine

+and as often happens with computers none of them are really that hard!!
+But the man pages for the tols you need to do these things are Very Long and as usual don't differentiate between "everybody always uses this option and you 10000% need to know it" and "you will never use this option it does not matter".
+So I spent a long time staring sadly at the tcpdump man page.

 the pitch for this zine is: